/

 Last, learn to trust your instincts.
 Your best matches are the ones you like, so pick wines that fit both you and your guests’ palates.
 Personal preference has to be your ultimate guide.

-• Tip: If you know your guests enjoy a particular type of wine, starting with that one and building your menu from there is a good route to go.
+• Tip: If you know your guests enjoy a particular type of wine, it's a good idea to start with that one and build your menu from there.

 Conclusion

-With a little understanding of the principles, and a desire to play with flavors, matching a classic wine list to your food can add welcome drama to your meals and impress your dinner guests.
+With a little understanding of the principles and a desire to play with flavors, matching a classic wine list to your food can add welcome drama to your meals and impress your dinner guests.
 Choose from the wide range of wines we make at the Cellar Beast with every meal in mind.
 Take a guided wine tasting with one of our house sommeliers, with accreditations in wine, and ask for their recommendations for complementary pairings, and reasonings behind those recommendations.
-Explore our ever-evolving online wine store for your next favorite wine bottle.
+Read more about finding your wine preferences , and then explore our ever-evolving online wine store for your next favorite wine bottle.

 Santé, and happy pairing!